 After: breast-feeding and the post natal period

-Pregnacare Breast-feeding tablets provide 10µg Vitamin D as advised by the UK Department of Health for all women while breast-feeding.
+Pregnacare Breast-feeding tablets provide 10µg Vitamin D as advised the UK Department of Health for all women while breast-feeding.
 Also provides Omega-3 capsules which includes 300mg of DHA.
 Maternal intake of DHA contributes to the normal brain and eye development of breastfed infants.

 Pregnacare New Mum tablets are an alternative/next stage after Pregnacare Breastfeeding.
 Pregnacare New Mum includes Iron and Vitamin B12 to reduce tiredness and fatigue, plus Biotin helps to maintain normal skin and hair, which can undergo changes postnatally.

 Before: Pregnacare Conception provides 400µg Folic Acid as recommended by the UK Department of Health for all women from the start of trying to conceive.
 To help prepare your body it can be used for up to three months before you start to try for a baby.
 Once confirmed you are pregnant, you can continue to use any remaining tablets before moving on to take Pregnacare Original, Liquid, Gummies, Plus or Max.